With summer coming to an end in Wyandotte, now is a good time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s scummy, you can freshen it by flowing water-down bleach through the tube to flush the line.
-Or you can get a new tube.
+Then take a look at your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s scummy, you can freshen it by flowing watered-down bleach through the tube to clean the line.
+Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Gee & Missler Heating & Air Conditioning can make your equipment more efficient and help it last longer.
-We also provide practical service agreements, so you won’t forget to plan your annual maintenance!
+Annual air conditioner maintenance from Gee & Missler Heating & Air Conditioning can make your unit more efficient and help it last longer.
+We also offer convenient service agreements, so you won’t forget to book your routine service!